How to Join Tables in Power BI

 • Inner Join: Inner Join allows only rows that have matching values in both tables.

-• Left Join: Left Join is used to return all rows from the left table and matched rows from the right table.
+• Left Join: Left join in Power BI is used to return all rows from the left table and matched rows from the right table.

 • Right Join: Right Join allows rows from the right table and matched rows from the left table.